-HTML Guide for href
+HTML Guides for href

 An href attribute on an a element contains an invalid URL that has space characters in the domain.